The main point to remember with found birds is to minimise any stress to the bird, as shock can be more of a killer than the actual injury.

 Place it in the container you prepared earlier.

 Take it to your nearest veterinary surgeon or if you have a recognised raptor rehabilitation centre, pass it on to them.

 Time is a crucial factor when rescuing a bird of prey as the sooner they receive treatment, the better chance they will have of surviving.

 What to do if you find an ‘orphaned’ bird

-When young birds are seem to be lost or orphaned, it is not always the case, as young birds disperse from their nest at a very early age even before many of them can fly.
+When you young birds appear to be lost or orphaned, it is not always the case, as some young birds disperse from their nest at a very early age even before many of them can fly so it is always best to leave them.
 It is common to see them sitting on the ground, in bushes and trees and because they look so vulnerable they are presumed lost or abandoned; most probably its parents know exactly where it is and will continue to feed it.

 If however the chick is in danger from vehicles, people or predators, then as with dealing with injured raptors, take every precaution to protect yourself as even the smallest, cutest chick will grab hold with its talons; again throw a jumper, towel or similar item over the chick and put it somewhere nearby where it is safer.
 There is no truth to the tale that a mother bird will not return to the chick if she can smell humans.

-If the chick is obviously injured, then take it to your nearest vet or again, recognised raptor rehabilitator.
+If the chick is obviously injured, then take it to your nearest vet.
 Please do not be tempted to care for the young chick yourself as they do need specialised care to enable successful release back into the wild; hand reared birds of prey soon become socially imprinted on humans, and as in most cases, condemns them to a lifetime in captivity.

-It is an offence to deliberately imprint and keep a wild bred bird of prey in captivity.
+All birds of prey are protected by law and it is an offence to deliberately imprint or keep a wild bred bird of prey in captivity.